Meredith Grey

 Meredith serves as the narrator of the show and is the focal point of most episodes, though other characters' perspectives are also explored.
 Pompeo's on-screen chemistry with Dempsey has been celebrated as a high point of the series.
-Rhimes has described Meredith as someone who doesn't believe in absolute good or bad, but rather does what she feels is right.
+Rhimes has described Meredith as someone who does not believe in absolute good or bad, but rather does what she feels is right.
 Meredith Grey has been positively received by critics, with Alessandra Stanley of The New York Times calling her "the heroine of Grey's Anatomy".

 Pompeo's performance as Meredith has been well received throughout the series, leading to worldwide popularity for the character.
-Pompeo has been nominated for multiple awards, including the Satellite Award for Best Actress – Television Series Drama and several People's Choice Awards for Best Actress, winning in 2013 and 2015.
-She also received a nomination for the Golden Globe Award for Best Actress – Television Series Drama in 2007.
+Pompeo has been nominated for multiple awards, including the Golden Globe Award for Best Actress – Television Series Drama and Satellite Award for Best Actress – Television Series Drama (both in 2007).
+She earned several nominations for the People's Choice Awards for Best Actress, winning in 2013 and 2015.
+She even became the highest paid actress on television in 2018.

-Storylines and characteristics
+Fictional biography

+Background

-Meredith Grey is the daughter of world-renowned attending general surgeon, Ellis Grey, and grew up in her shadow.
-Ellis is a deeply flawed, emotionally unavailable, verbally abusive, and neglectful mother.
-Meredith is described as a "dark and twisty", damaged woman who sees the world in varying shades of grey.
-Because of this, she is an emotionally complex person.
-She is capable of empathizing with others when they're at their lowest points and is a sensitive observer of the people around her.
+Meredith Grey is the daughter of world-renowned attending general surgeon, Ellis Grey (Kate Burton), and grew up in her shadow.
+Ellis was a deeply flawed and neglectful mother.
+She moved a five-year-old Meredith from Seattle to Boston where she lost all contact with her father.

 Meredith is a graduate of Dartmouth College.
-While in college, conflicts with her mother lead Meredith to question her decision to attend medical school.
-That indecision leads her to make plans to sleep and party her way through Europe once she graduates.
-However, after a month abroad, Meredith is called back to care for her mother, who has developed early-onset Alzheimer's disease.
-This news drives Meredith's decision to obtain her M.D.
+While in college, she led a hedonistic lifestyle.
+Conflicts with her mother and her lack of support made Meredith question her decision to attend medical school.
+That indecision led her to leave for Europe once she graduated.
+However, after a month abroad, Meredith was called back to care for her mother, who had developed early-onset Alzheimer's disease.
+This news drove Meredith's decision to obtain her M.D.